-Dollarama launched its social audit program in 2019 to further mitigate human rights risks throughout its supply chain, including forced labour and child labour risks.
-The program allows Dollarama to assess the practices of vendors against the standards set out in the Vendor Code of Conduct.
+Through its social audit program, which has been in place since 2019, Dollarama assesses the practices of vendors against the standards set out in the Vendor Code of Conduct.

+We take a risk-based approach to monitor compliance with our standards, focusing on any areas identified as posing greater potential risks of human rights violations.
+In line with this approach, Dollarama uses third party social compliance audits to evaluate vendors' compliance with our standards.

-To maximize the impact of our program, we take a risk-based approach to supply chain management.
-In line with this approach, Dollarama selects vendors for enrollment based on country of manufacture and annual procurement volume.
-Dollarama's social audit program is currently focused on overseas Tier 1 vendors located in jurisdictions in which higher prevalence of human rights violations have been identified.
-Additionally, as one of our key sourcing countries, all Tier 1 vendors located in China are automatically included in our social audit program if they meet the minimum annual procurement threshold.
+Our social audit program is currently focused on overseas direct vendors located in jurisdictions in which higher prevalence of human rights violations have been identified.
+Additionally, as one of our key sourcing countries, all manufacturing vendors located in China from which we source directly are currently automatically included in our social audit program.

-Our social audit requirements also apply beyond Tier 1 vendors in countries associated with the highest estimated prevalence of forced labour and child labour according to the Global Slavery Index, regardless of annual procurement volume.
+Our social audit requirements also apply to indirect vendors in countries associated with the highest estimated prevalence of forced labour and child labour according to the GSI.